CC-Archived/flex-extensions/README.markdown

 * **DateRangeSlider**

-	A custom user interface component that allows a user to select any number of date ranges, within a limiting available date range, using slider thumbs over a content area to move and resize each selected date range.
+	A custom user interface component that allows a user to select any number of date ranges, within an available date range, using slider thumbs over a content area to move and resize each selected date range.
 An underlying content component may be specified, such as a chart, to appear below the thumbs.
 This component supports an extensive set of CSS styles for custom skinning of the slider background, cursors, slider thumbs and grips.

-	A DateRangeSlider, with a chart specified as its content, provides the functionality comparable to the date range sliders featured in Google and Yahoo Finance.
+	A DateRangeSlider, with a chart specified as its content, provides functionality comparable to the date range sliders featured in Google and Yahoo Finance.

 * **MonthPicker**